qlik-oss/server-side-extension/docs/writing_a_plugin.md

 The implementation of the plugins are language-dependent.
 We have provided examples for some languages (see the */examples* folder for more information).
 However, there are some things to remember independently of the language you choose.

 ### Protobuf generated files
 The interface between Qlik and your Server-side extension is defined in the file [ServerSideExtension.proto](../proto/ServerSideExtension.proto).
 For convenience, this file is used to generate the base communication source code for the language your plugin is written in and this is done by using gRPC Tools.
-The messages and methods in the proto file will be converted to source code used by your plugin.
+The messages and methods in the proto file will be compiled to source code used by your plugin.

 ### RPC methods
 The RPC methods available are `GetCapabilities`, `ExecuteFunction`, and `EvaluateScript`.
 The implementation of these methods differs depending on the supported functionality for your plugin.
 For instance, if you only support script evaluations you do not need to implement the `ExecuteFunction` method.
 However, the `GetCapabilities` method is mandatory, because that is where you define and send back the supported functionality to the client, i.e., the Qlik engine.